 The road maintenance budget for fiscal year 2016-17 was approved by a voice vote.
 The non-road budget for fiscal year 2016-17 was approved by a voice vote.

-Open forum: Gerry Galbreath requested a variance which would reduce her lot sizes to below six acres due to her intention to donate a parcel to the HOA for a park.
-Tim Wagner agreed that the board will look into it with consultation from our attorney, but asserted that the board does not have the authority to reduce fees without a vote of the entire association.
+Open forum: Gerry Galbreath requested a variance which would reduce her lot sizes to below six acres due to her intention to deed-restrict a portion of a parcel to the HOA for a park.
+Tim Wagner agreed to consult our attorney, but asserted that the board does not have the authority to exempt or reduce individual assessments without a vote of the entire association.

+He stated that the board would also have to agree to accept the arrangement, and it has not done so.

 Dave Barach agreed to assist Katherine Cross in implementing a pilot project for the Firewise Program involving computer and smart phone resident alerts

 The meeting was adjourned at 10:28 A.M.